Family Systems Therapy Overview

 6. Emotional cutoff

 This cutoff refers to how a family may distance themselves from one another emotionally in order to lessen the intensity of a conflict.
-On the surface, it seems like it could benefit the family as a whole.
-In reality, it can actually cause more anxiety within the family unit.
+On the surface, it seems like it could benefit them as a whole family.
+In reality, it can actually cause more anxiety within the family systems.

 7. Sibling position